zannloo/tp/docs/UserGuide.md

 **ProfBook's graphical user interface(GUI)** presents crucial information through visuals.
 However, please note that ProfBook utilizes a Command Line Interface (CLI) approach, limiting the interactions with the graphical components to mainly scrolling via scrollbars.
+Let's navigate ProfBook's GUI together in sequential order!

 ### Root Directory
 Upon launching ProfBook, you will see the root directory as illustrated below.